JoseLion/spring-r2dbc-relationships/README.md

 Spring R2DBC is not an ORM, and _Spring R2DBC Relationships_ abides by the same philosophy.
 In that sense, the library will persist entities when necessary and link them to their relations, but you still need to have all fields that map those links in your entities, a.k.a. the "foreign key" column fields.

 ### @OneToOne

+> [!HINT]
+> You can find the complete list of parameters for this annotation in the [@OneToOne Javadocs](https://javadoc.io/doc/io.github.joselion/spring-r2dbc-relationships/latest/io/github/joselion/springr2dbcrelationships/annotations/OneToOne.html) reference.

 The `@OneToOne` annotation lets you mark fields to have a one-to-one relationship.
 The default behavior of the annotation is to populate the field after mapping the entity object, create/update the associated entity, and link the relation by setting the "foreign key" field in the proper entity.